[ Printer Friendly Version ] [ Report Abuse ]

 "Or they might think that we are snogging?" offered Remus, his lip twisted in thought.

 "Why Remus?
 Disgusted by the thought of snogging me?"
 Jodie pouted at him in hurt.
-One of her favorite hobbies was teasing Remus.
+One of her favourite pastimes was teasing Remus.
 If Remus had got offended easily, he would probably have hated her but he didn't which is probably why they shared such a good friendship.
-"It's okay Remus truly.
+"It's okay Remus, truly.
 I'm not offended in the slightest.
 At least people will think I can bag Remus Lupin."

 "You're bagging me now?"
 He continued with the game, playing along.

 "Actually, I'm ripping off your clothes," she finished off with a wink.
 He started laughing.
 She resumed her spot across from him, slapping his hand as she sat.

 "Oh, find it funny, do you?
 Think yourself as that high, Lupin that I can't get you?"
 He shook his head at her and Jodie grinned.

 "Well, it's not like I need my clothes anyways, right?" he muttered.

 "Exactly my point."
 They both sat there for a moment.
 Remus was looking out the window while Jodie inspected him.
 She never did understand why he didn't have a girlfriend.
 She had noticed early on that he was quite attractive.
 With his light, ashy brown hair and genuine smile he was cute, maybe even hot.
 He didn't have a broad, muscular build but that's alright, not all girls are fond of that anyway.
 On top of all of that, he was smart and nice, even funny when around people he trusted.
 Scrunching her eyebrows together, she inquired, "Why don't you have a girlfriend?"

 He gave her a small, sad smile.
 "We both know the reason for that."

 She frowned, “That shouldn't keep you from getting into a relationship."